palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C6/XIAO_ESP32C6_with_MicroPython.md

 ### Step 2.
 Upload the example code

-Now we will upload the example code to Xiao ESP32C6 sense internal flash memory.
+Now we will upload the example code to XIAO ESP32C6 internal flash memory.

 For this part I am using thonny IDE first I configure the port